All About Transportation Equipment Electrical and Electronics Installers and Repairers

 Related Job Titles

 In the United States, there were 13,900 jobs for Transportation Equipment Electrical and Electronics Installer or Repairer in 2016.
 New jobs are being produced at a rate of 2.9% which is below the national average.
 The Bureau of Labor Statistics predicts 400 new jobs for Transportation Equipment Electrical and Electronics Installer or Repairer by 2026.
-There will be an estimated 1,300 positions for Transportation Equipment Electrical Installer or Repairer per year.
+The BLS estimates 1,300 yearly job openings in this field.

 The states with the most job growth for Transportation Equipment Electrical Installer or Repairer are Arizona, Nevada, and Texas.
 Watch out if you plan on working in Maine, Louisiana, or Pennsylvania.
 These states have the worst job growth for this type of profession.